-Important Contract Clauses to Include in Business Contracts
+Important Contract Clauses for Business Contracts

 At first glance, business contracts appear to be like any other type of contract.
 Like other contract types, these contracts are written promises where one party offers a product or service to a second party in exchange for a benefit.